Dear “Go International Plus” Grantees,

 We are very glad to hear that you decided to study at the Georg-August-Universität Göttingen and we really look forward to welcoming you!

 In this regard, we would like to give you some additional and practical information regarding the organization of your mobility.
-This is valid for Bachelor, Master and PhD students coming to the Georg-August-University of Göttingen in the winter term 2017/2018.
+This is valid for Bachelor, Master and PhD students coming to the Georg-August-University of Göttingen in the summer term 2018.

 - FLIGHT TICKET TO GERMANY